-- 1. [CA/CL/CO/CR/JP/KR/MU/MX/PE/TW/US propose, AU//CA/EUCA/PE considering: No Party may prevent a supplier of public telecommunications services from choosing the technologies it desires to use to supply its services subject to requirements [KR oppose: necessary] [KR propose: designed] to satisfy legitimate public policy interests, [CR oppose; CA considering: provided that any measure restricting such choice is not prepared, adopted, or applied in a manner that creates unnecessary obstacles to trade.]
-[KR proposes alt.; CA considering: provided that any measure restricting such choice does not constitute a disguised restriction on trade in services.] - 2.
-[CO/KR/MU/US propose; MX considering; CR oppose: If a Party adopts a measure that mandates the use of a specific technology or standard, or otherwise limits the ability of a supplier of public telecommunications services to choose the technology it uses, to supply its service, it shall do so on the basis of a rulemaking in which the Party determines that market forces have not achieved, or could not reasonably be expected to achieve, its legitimate public policy objective.] - 23.
-[AU/JP/MU/NZ propose; CL/CO/KR/PE/US considering: When a Party finances the development of advanced networks, it may make its financing conditional on the use of technologies that meet its specific public policy interests.8] - 4.
-[KR propose, CR oppose: For greater certainty, a Party retains the right to define its own legitimate public policy objectives; and whenever such a measure is based on relevant international standards, it shall be rebuttably presumed not to create unnecessary obstacles to trade.]
+- [CL/CO/CR/JP/KR/MU/MX/US propose; AU/CA/PE considering: No Party may prevent a supplier of public telecommunications services from choosing the technologies it desires to use to supply its services subject to requirements [KR oppose: necessary] [KR propose: designed] to satisfy legitimate public policy interests, [CR oppose: provided that any measure restricting such choice is not prepared, adopted, or applied in a manner that creates unnecessary obstacles to trade.]] - 2.
+[CO/KR/MU/US propose; MX considering; CR oppose: If a Party adopts a measure that mandates the use of a specific technology or standard, or otherwise limits the ability of a supplier of public telecommunications services to choose the technology it uses, to supply its service, it shall do so on the basis of a rule making in which the Party determines that market forces have not achieved, or could not reasonably be expected to achieve, its legitimate public policy objective.]

+- 2.[AU/NZ propose; PE/US considering: When a Party finances the development of advanced networks, it may make its financing conditional on the use of technologies that meet its specific public interests.7] - 3.
+[KR propose; CR oppose: For greater certainty, a Party retains the right to define its own legitimate public policy objectives; and whenever such a measure is based on relevant international standards, it shall be rebuttable presumed not to create unnecessary obstacles to trade.]